 However, despite earning enough to sustain a private, rented tenancy, he has struggled to save for a deposit.
 This was primarily due to the system surrounding living in supported accommodation.
-Stuart hoped that by accessing Home & Dry’s rent deposit scheme, he could make the positive move he was ready for and progress into independent living, beyond Framework’s service.
+Stuart hoped that by accessing Home & Dry’s Starter Grant, he could make the positive move he was ready for and progress into independent living, beyond Framework’s service.

-Home & Dry recognised Stuart’s long and progressive journey to the positive place he is today and we were pleased to provide his new Landlord with the deposit, using an H &D Starter Loan.
+Home & Dry recognised Stuart’s long and progressive journey to the positive place he is today and we were pleased to provide his new Landlord with the deposit, using a Home & Dry Starter Grant.
 So enabling Stuart to complete his deserved move into his own independent, rental property.

 John has a slight learning disability and has always accessed support, albeit of a low level nature.
 He had to leave the family home because of overcrowding and went to live in a specialist residential home.

 John’s journey began with Framework when his residential home closed in 2015.
 They helped him make the transition from a residential environment, into a single occupancy flat within Framework cluster accommodation.
 Pro-active with volunteering work and looking for employment, John, by now in full time employment, maintained his Framework tenancy well.
 Good at budgeting on a limited income, John managed to be financially independent of Framework.

 Fortunately, John’s family were supportive of him and when it came to taking the next step to a place that he could call his own, John’s father helped him identify a property within his means.
 The only stumbling block preventing John making the move, was finding the funds for the rental property deposit.